.

 1. Text Link

-Traditionally, laboratory information systems have operated as excellent pathology lab software solutions for collecting and storing lab informatics, but not for providing easily discernible real-time data to aid clinical laboratory management with the simple push of a button.
+Traditionally, laboratory information systems have operated as excellent clinical and pathology lab software solutions for collecting and storing lab informatics, but not for providing easily discernible real-time data to aid management with the simple push of a button.

-Fortunately, that status is changing as modern and full-featured LIS systems now support data mining, a process by which a lab can analyze its internal data to make more informed business decisions and improve lab operations (efficiency and productivity).
+Fortunately, that status is changing as modern and full-featured LIS system software now supports data mining, a process by which a lab can analyze its internal data to make more informed business decisions and improve lab operations (efficiency and productivity).

-“Once configured, all pathology software users can add pre-built widgets to their dashboards, choosing from the hundreds of dashboard widgets and layouts available within the LIS medical platform,” said Allison Still, LigoLab’s LIS Product Manager.
+“Once configured, all LIS system users can add pre-built widgets to their dashboards, choosing from hundreds of available widgets and layouts within the platform,” said Allison Still, LigoLab’s LIS Product Manager.

-Here are some examples of configurable dashboard widgets available within the LigoLab platform:
+Below are examples of configurable dashboard widgets available within the LigoLab platform.

 Pathology Lab Software